-The Section 8 Certificate Program and Housing Voucher Program The Section 8 Certificate Program and Housing Voucher Program allow you to choose a house or apartment that you like.
+The Section 8 Certificate Program and Housing Voucher Program allow you to choose a house or apartment that you like.
 It may be where you are living now or somewhere else.
 The must have standards are very basic items that every apartment must have.
-But a home that has all of the must have standards may still not have everyfing you need or would like.
-With help of Section 8 Certificate Program or Housing Voucher Program, you should he with help of Section 8 Certificate Program or Housing Voucher Program, you should he with help of Section 8 Certificate Program or Housing Voucher Program, you should he with elb of Section 8 ou are looking for a home.
+But a home that has all of the must have standards may still not have everything you need or would like.
+With the help of Section 8 Certificate Program or Housing Voucher Program, you should be able to afford a good home, so you should think about what you would like your home to have.
+You may want a big kitchen or a lot of windows or a first floor apartment.
+Worn wallpaper or paint may bother you.
+Think of these things as you are looking for a home.
 Please take the time to read A Good Place to Live.
-If you would like your stay in your present home, use this booklet to see if your home meets the housing quality standards.
+If you would like to stay in your present home, use this booklet to see if your home meets the housing quality standards.
 If you want to move, use it each time you go to look for a new house or apartment, and good luck in finding your good place to live.

-You find a place you like that has some problems whet.
-Chock with your PHA about what to do, since it may be possible to correct the problems.
+Read each section carefully.
+After you find a place to live, you can start the Request for Lease Approval process.
+You may find a place you like that has some problems with it.
+Check with your PHA about what to do, since it may be possible to correct the problems.